TranPhucVinh/Cplusplus/Introduction/Data structure/README.md

+# Queue

-**Example 1**: Create a queue to store all int variable then read all those value.
+Create a queue to store all int variable then read all those value.

 ```cpp
 #include <iostream>